OCA/web/web_tree_many2one_clickable/README.rst

 Configuration
 =============

-If you want to have all many2one fields clickable by default, you have to define in *Configuration > Technical > Parameters > System parameters*, a new parameter with name `web_tree_many2one_clickable.default` and with value `true`.
+If you want to have all many2one and reference fields clickable by default, you have to define in *Configuration > Technical > Parameters > System parameters*, a new parameter with name `web_tree_many2one_clickable.default` and with value `true`.

 Usage